JoaoAccorsi/JoaoAccorsi/README.md

 I am motivated about technology and focused in software development in general.

-My main knowledge are in back-end with focus in POO and Java.
+My main knowledge are in back-end with focus in OOP and Java.

 <details>
 <summary>Click for GitHub Stats</summary>